I am proud to announce that I have won the Democratic nomination for House District 15!

 Healthy economies, happy people, and clean and safe environments make up thriving and prosperous communities.
 Building thriving communities in our neighborhoods means to change the way we have always done business.
-Today, with the increasing threat of changing climate causing numerous disruptions to people’s lives, our solutions need to be significant and immediate.
-We must encourage business growth committed to promoting sustainability, and living wages while creating long lasting jobs for Alaskans.
+Today, with a changing climate that is disrupting people’s lives, our solutions need to be significant and immediate.
+We must encourage business growth that is committed to promoting sustainability and living wages, while creating long lasting jobs for Alaskans.

 When I’m in Juneau, I will work hard for my district and the state.
 Additionally, I will be one more vote to override the Governor’s vetoes—vetoes that have already hurt our working families.